Learn how to reduce your income and estate tax, fast.

 In a flip partnership, a solar project developer and an investor form a partnership to finance and develop a solar project.
 The investor provides initial capital and a 3rd party banking partner adds additional capital via debt.
 Critically, the investor receives almost all of the tax benefits, plus cash distributions in the initial years, calculated on the total invested (including the bank’s contribution).
 After a predetermined period (usually 5 years), the partnership “flips,” and the developer takes the majority stake (typically 95% of the project) — capturing future revenue — while the investor takes a minority stake or gets completely bought out.
 It’s important to note that even if the investor bows out after the predetermined period, they will keep all of the tax benefits and revenue already earned.

 A developer and an investor form a flip partnership for a $1 million solar project.
-The investor contributes 40% of the capital or $400,000, the developer contributes 10% and the bank loan is 50%.The partnership allocates 99% of the tax benefits and cash distributions to the investor in the first six years.
+The investor contributes 40% of the capital or $400,000, the developer contributes 10% and the bank loan is 50%.The partnership allocates up to 99% of the tax benefits and cash distributions to the investor in the first six years.

 After that, the partnership flips, and the developer receives 95% of the cash distributions.
-In total, the investor receives tax benefits worth $700,000 on a $400,000 investment and cash distributions totaling $50,000 in the first six years.
+In total, the investor receives tax benefits worth up to $700,000 on a $400,000 investment and cash distributions totaling $50,000 in the first six years.
 After the flip, the investor receives a smaller share of the cash distributions but has already recouped their initial investment and profited from the tax benefits.
 Check out our in depth case study, and you can calculate the returns with our solar calculator.

 Each of these solar financing structures has its unique advantages and risks.
 Sale-leasebacks allow investors to claim significant tax benefits and receive a stable income (higher cash flow).
 Flip partnerships, meanwhile, typically have the highest financial returns, almost entirely due to the leveraged tax benefits, but offer minimal cash flow.

 Choosing the right solar financing structure depends on your individual financial goals, risk tolerance, and available capital.
 By understanding the mechanics, benefits, and risks of sale-leasebacks and flip partnerships, you can make an informed decision and invest in the rapidly growing solar industry.
+If you have any accounting questions, we have put together an overview of the most common technical doubts accountants have for us and you can read them here.

-So, how can you go about investing in qualified projects?
+So, how can you go about purchasing qualified projects?
 It’s relatively simple: Valur has partnered with nationally recognized accounting and investment firms to facilitate investments into solar projects.
-We will help you identify the opportunity and choose between different solar investments, visualize the potential benefits, and calculate how much you need to invest to capture the right sized tax credits.
+We will help you identify the opportunity and choose between different solar projects, visualize the potential benefits, and calculate how much you need to invest to capture the right sized tax credits.
 From there, we and our partners will help you seamlessly finalize your investment and keep track of the relevant data for ongoing tax purposes.

 To learn more you can schedule a call with us here.